Shreyashlawate/CyberSecurityProject/README.md

 Decryption:
 Retrieve the hidden message from the modified image by providing the correct passcode and the message length.

-Graphical User Interface (GUI):
-A simple Tkinter-based UI to facilitate the process of:

 Uploading a cover image.
 Entering the secret message and passcode.